Western concert flute

-The Western concert flute is a family of transverse (side-blown) woodwind instruments made of metal or wood.
-It is the most common variant of the flute.
-A musician who plays the flute is called a flautist (in British English), flutist (in American English), or simply a flute player.
+The Western concert flute can refer to the common C concert flute or to the family of transverse (side-blown) flutes to which the C flute belongs.
+Almost all are made of metal or wood, or a combination of the two.
+A musician who plays the flute is called a “flautist” in British English, and a “flutist” in American English.

-This type of flute is used in many ensembles, including concert bands, military bands, marching bands, orchestras, flute ensembles, and occasionally jazz bands and big bands.
+This type of flute is used in many ensembles, including concert bands, military bands, marching bands, orchestras, flute ensembles, and occasionally jazz combos and big bands.
 Other flutes in this family include the piccolo, the alto flute, and the bass flute.
 A large repertory of works has been composed for flute.

 Predecessors

 The flute is one of the oldest and most widely used wind instruments.
 The precursors of the modern concert flute were keyless wooden transverse flutes similar to modern fifes.
-These were later modified to include between one and eight keys for chromatic notes.
+These were later modified to include up to eight keys for chromatic notes.

-"Six-finger" D is the most common pitch for keyless wooden transverse flutes, which continue to be used today, particularly in Irish traditional music and historically informed performances of early music, including Baroque.
-During the Baroque era the traditional transverse flute was redesigned and eventually developed as the modern traverso.
+Six-holed flutes pitched in D are the most common keyless wooden transverse flutes.
+They are used in Irish traditional music and historically informed performances of early music, including Baroque music.
+During the Baroque era the traditional transverse flute was redesigned and eventually developed into the modern traverso.

 Medieval flutes (1000–1400)

-Throughout the 11th, 12th, and 13th centuries, transverse flutes were very uncommon in Europe, with the recorder being more prominent.
-The transverse flute arrived in Europe from Asia via the Byzantine Empire, where it migrated to Germany and France.
-These flutes became known as "German flutes" to distinguish them from others, such as the recorder.
-The flute became used in court music, along with the viol, and was used in secular music, although only in France and Germany.
+Throughout the 11th, 12th, and 13th centuries, the recorder was prominent in Europe while transverse flutes were very uncommon.
+The transverse flute arrived in Europe from Asia via the Byzantine Empire, whence it migrated to Germany and France.
+These became known as "German flutes" to distinguish them from others, such as the recorder.
+The flute began to be used in court music, along with the viol, and was used in secular music in France and Germany.
 It would not spread to the rest of Europe for nearly a century.
 The first literary appearance of the transverse flute was made in 1285 by Adenet le Roi in a list of instruments he played.
 After this, a period of 70 years follows in which few references to the flute are found.